papermelon/sg-motorparking/DEPLOYMENT.md

 # Deployment Guide - Vercel + Supabase

-This guide walks you through deploying SG MotoPark to Vercel with Supabase as the database.
+This guide walks you through deploying SG Motorbike Parking to Vercel with Supabase as the database.

 ## Prerequisites